-When you buy a condominium or townhouse, as opposed to a single-family detached home, you generally receive exclusive ownership of the interior space of your unit and joint ownership of the common areas (walls, grounds, fences, facilities) with the other owners in the complex.
-In the case of a townhouse, you might also own a back yard and garage.
+For a condo or townhome, you generally receive exclusive ownership of the interior space of your unit and joint ownership of the common areas (walls, grounds, fences, facilities) with the other owners in the complex.
+For townhouses, you might also get a backyard and garage.

 Your mortgage lender will want to learn about the complex from a financial and physical standpoint.
 You’re not just buying a condo or townhouse — you’re also investing in the entire development in which you’ll live in.

 Most lenders have a questionnaire that the condo association can complete to help the lender analyze the project and decide whether it is acceptable collateral for a loan.
 The lender will pay close attention to these details: